 Reduce Inflammation through Healthy Diet

-When you live day to day with permanently stiff and sore joints, it can affect your mental health just as much as your physical health.
-There are many foods, which can help to improve the pain of arthritic joints, just as there are foods which could be making the situation worse.
-Arthritis and sore joints are caused by inflammation within the body and by making some positive changes to your diet, your health can greatly improve.
+Stop living with permanent stiff and sore joints because it will not only affect your physical health but affect your mental health as well.
+Plenty of foods can help to improve the pain of arthritic joints, just as there are foods which could be making the situation worse.
+Sore Joints and Arthritis are caused by inflammation within your body and by making some positive changes to your diet, your health can greatly improve.

 You can help your body fight inflammation by reducing stress, eliminating sugar and processed foods, and getting enough sunshine.
 Diet is a key part of your inflammation-fighting plan, and some foods have amazing anti-inflammatory properties.

-Refined Carbohydrates – Cakes, biscuits, white bread, pasta, rice
+Refined Carbohydrates Food – sweets, biscuits, white bread, pasta, white rice

-These are the types of foods which should be avoided if you want to lose weight, combat tiredness and fatigue and generally become much healthier.
-By avoiding these foods, the body has the chance to recuperate and begin to heal; inflammation will calm down and the pain of arthritis will reduce.
+These kinds of foods which must be avoided if you want to lose weight, fatigue and combat tiredness and generally become much healthier and by removing these foods from your diet, your body has the chance to recover and begin to heal; inflammation will calm down and the pain of arthritis will reduce.

-When eaten on a regular basis, these foods are able to: lower blood pressure, restrict inflammation and help arthritic pain.
-They are also of great benefit to the joints and the heart and help with weight loss, which in turn makes a big difference to any soreness felt in the joints.
+Start eating these foods on a regular basis and save yourself from lower blood pressure, restrict inflammation and help arthritic pain.
+They are also of great benefit to the joints and the heart and also help with weight loss, which in turn makes a big difference to any soreness felt in the joints.